Biz 100

 Brian McDonough

-Vice President and General Manager, KY3 and the Ozarks CW
+Vice President and General Manager,

-Wichita State University, B.A. in business administration
+B.A. in business administration

 So much has changed for Brian McDonough since he started in media fresh out of college as a radio account executive.
 He now leads the highly rated KY3 and The Ozarks CW networks and their digital platforms.
 Although those responsibilities require big-picture thinking, he often refers to a favorite quote from author Larry Winget that hangs in his office and encourages him to pay attention to small details: “Everything you think, everything you say and everything you do matters.
 The little stuff matters the most.”